Jackery Explorer 500 Review for CPAP Use

 - 500W pure sine wave AC (1000W surge) — handles CPAPs and small electronics

-- Lithium-ion NMC battery — ~500 cycles to 80% (same chemistry as Jackery 1000)
+- Lithium-ion NMC battery — ~500 cycles to 80% (older chemistry; the Jackery Explorer 1000 v2 has since moved to LFP)

 - 13.3 lbs (6 kg) — easy to carry to the car or campsite